Meet the Researcher – Brian A. Van Tine, MD, PhD

 HOW HAS FUNDING FROM THE SARCOMA FOUNDATION OF AMERICA HELPED IN YOUR RESEARCH EFFORTS?

 The funding from the Sarcoma Foundation of America was vital in allowing us to do the exploratory research that was needed for clinical translation and larger grant funding.
-Funding from SFA grants has not only benefitted my research efforts, but has allowed for the development of two clinical trials to benefit sarcoma patients.
+Funding from SFA grants has not only benefit my research efforts, but has allowed for the development of two clinical trials to benefit sarcoma patients.
 Obtaining funding for fundamental research in sarcoma is difficult when you have to compete with breast cancer and lung cancer researchers.
 Having a focused source for funding from the SFA allows for the development of the research that is needed to help the sarcoma patients.
 Hopefully, the continued support from SFA of not only my research, but the research of the other sarcoma investigators, will quickly transform the treatment of sarcoma from toxic chemotherapy to novel therapies that are highly effective and curative.